MickyMori/Lab_assignment_1/README.md

 * Subscribes to Aruco marker messages.
 * Controls the camera in order to find a new target.
 * When a target is found, aligns the base frame with the camera's orientation.
-* Controls the robot's movement based on marker detection.
+* Move the robot towards the target.
 * Publishes velocity commands and marker IDs for searching.

 Aruco Marker Publisher Node (CV_node.cpp)